yelsharawy/CybersecurityFinalProject/WORKLOG.md

 05/26/2022

 Angela: I finished up most of the presentation including the "create message schedule" and the context section.
 Meanwhile, Yusuf strongly persuaded me to switch from Atom to VSCode.

+Yusuf: I worked towards generalizing the hash algorithm to allow for SHA-224 and SHA-256, and eventually SHA-512 and SHA-384.